Point to Point - About the reform process

 During July and August 2015 the taskforce met with hundreds of stakeholders representing more than 140 organisations across NSW.

 This informed a discussion paper (PDF, 2.49 MB) which was released in late August 2015.

-More than 5,600 individuals, organisations and businesses made submissions in relation to the discussion paper.
-Submissions closed on 25 September 2015 and this feedback helped the taskforce form its recommendations to the Minister for Transport and Infrastructure.
+More than 5,600 individuals, organisations and businesses had made submissions in relation to the discussion paper bu the time submissions closed on 25 September 2015.
+The feedback helped the Taskforce form its recommendations to the Minister for Transport and Infrastructure.

 - Point to point transport taskforce factsheet (PDF, 272 KB)

 - The point to point transport taskforce report (PDF, 1.38 MB)

 - The point to point transport taskforce Report - accessible version (DOCX, 6.2 MB)